Billable Hour began with a photograph.

 The lawyers concentrated on what they do best: twisting arms, working their networks, making the case and, finally, earning the money to donate.
 It very soon became clear that lawyers weren't the only people wanting to find a way to help.

-A year later you may be wondering when the crisis ended.
+Years later you may be wondering when the crisis ended.
 It didn't.
 But our attention moved on.
-Children are still drowning.
-Thousands of unaccompanied children who make it to Europe are going missing.
+Children around the world are still living through conflict, missing out on education, and fighting for their lives against preventable diseases.

 We want to try, once more, to exceed our own expectations of ourselves.
-We want to do what we did last year and more and we would like you to be part of it.
+We want to build on our work of the previous years and we would like you to be part of it.

 You can donate here.